deoalex/bedrock-ide/README.md

 This is the README file for the `bedrock-ide` project.

 `bedrock-ide` is a companion project to the web development framework Bedrock.
-It is a intended to be used by developers in a development environment.  `bedrock-ide` provides basic wiki-like editing of web pages while maintaining versioning information on files that have been "committed".
+It is a intended to be used by developers in a localhost development environment.  `bedrock-ide` provides basic wiki-like editing of web pages and Perl modules.

 `bedrock-ide` is intended to be used by those learning Bedrock or those interested in developing Bedrock applications using a